sbabic/swupdate/doc/source/sw-description.rst

 SWUpdate searches for a file (/etc/sw-versions is the default location) containing all versions of the installed images.
 This must be generated before running SWUpdate.
-The file must contains pairs with the name of image and his version, as:
+The file must contain pairs with the name of image and version, as:

 ::

 	<name of component>	<version>

-In sw-description, the optional attributes "name", "version" and "install-if-different" provide the connection.
+In sw-description, the optional attributes "name", "version", and "install-if-different" provide the connection.
 Name and version are then compared with the data in the versions file. install-if-different is a boolean that enables the check for this image.
 It is then possible to